tantalising/Frost/README.md

 )
 ```

-Remove the model from the store when no longer need using ModelStore.remove method.
+Remove the model from the store when no longer needed using ModelStore.remove method.

 ```dart
 ModelStore.remove<CountModel>()
 ```
 > Note:
 > To connect the widget to more than one signal
-> use the signals argument which takes a set of signals
+> use the [SignalWidget.signals] argument which takes a set of signals
 > instead of signal.

 ### Model Accessor